simonjpc/value_investment/README.md

 - I select a given balance sheet, that will be my mrq balance sheet
 - I get the prices for every X period of time after the filling date of the selected balance sheet and before the filling date of the next balance sheet
 - I check whether for any of the extracted prices I am below intrinsic value

-Thus, I will create a table that will store the price history per week between the date of the oldest financial stmt from the financial_stmts table and the date of the mrq financial info + 2 years.